ucielsola/subtis/README.md

 If you want to have lint in auto-save follow the official [VSCode Support](https://github.com/antfu/eslint-config#vs-code-support-auto-fix) guide from the ESLint config we use.

-## API Testing
+## API Playground

-Import [docs/collection.json](/docs/collection.json) into your preferred HTTP client like Hoppscotch, Postman or Insomnia, to quickly test all API endpoints and different scenarios.
+Import [docs/collection.json](/docs/collection.json) into your preferred HTTP client like Hoppscotch, Postman or Insomnia, to quickly play with all API endpoints and different scenarios.

 ## Warnings

-- Tests run all packages except CLI since msw is not working with Bun at the moment
+- Tests run all packages except CLI since [Mock Service Worker](https://mswjs.io) is not working with Bun at the moment
+- Tests on CLI works by:
+    1. Run API with `bun run dev:api`
-  - Tests work running it separately doing `cd packages/cli && bun test`
+    2. Run CLI tests `cd packages/cli && bun test`

 ## Support